spjoseph/Dataengineer-BootCamp-DataAssessment/README.md

 the application, "sbt package" command was used on my laptop in the project's diretory.
 The resuting jar file was copied to sandbox-hdp and ran the appliction through spark-ubmit command.

-Scala Application:
+Scala and Spark Application:

 1. Cloned the files from the GIT repository to my own GIT repository and also local machine.
 2. Uploaded the files on Data-Spark folder by using Ambari to HDFS.
 3. Developed a scala application that can create  Dataframe separately for these input csv files.

 Result Actual:
-1. Created Hive tables in HDP cluster on  hive.
+1. Created Hive tables in HDP cluster on  hive and output a dataframe contains drierid,name,total hors logged and total miles logged.
 You may see the jar file of this task 1 in https://github.com/spjoseph/Dataengineer-BootCamp-DataAssessment/blob/master/Dataengineer-BootCamp-DataAssessment/HiveSparkLoad/target/scala-2.11/hivesparkload_2.11-1.0.jar.